jeanverster/jeanverster/README.md

 ## Hi, I'm Jean Verster 👋

-I am a **Fullstack Developer** from **Johannesburg, South Africa**.
+I am a **Fullstack Developer** from **Johannesburg, South Africa**, currently based in **Amsterdam**.
 I'm passionate about all things tech, although I have been specializing in React & React Native over the last few years.
 When not writing code, you can find me hacking my way around a golf course 🏌🏼

 ### Tech I Enjoy